jgravelle/AutoGroq/README.md

 ...contains all the code for this project.
 It's handy for uploading to Claude.AI or ChatGPT if you want to make your own modifications.
 I create those sorts of PDFs with my PyToPdf utility:  https://github.com/jgravelle/PyToPdf

 ## What's new?
-**SKILLS!
+In a word:  SKILLS!
+**Add Your Own Skills!**  Drop a valid skill file into the skills folder and it will be automatically added to the list of available skills.
+Your agents will be able to use your skills to perform whatever tasks you've built for them!

+**INCLUDED SKILLS!
 WEBSITE READING AND IMAGE GENERATION!**  Sort of!
 When editing agents, you can now add 'skills' to them, like 'website reading' or 'image generation'.
 These don't actually do anything in AutoGroq™ itself, but in Autogen, those agents should be able to actually perform tasks like summarizing websites or generating images from prompts.

 **What the heck is...**
 # AutoGroq?